pmeffre/ciscopnp/README.md

 You have to create a config directory (/your/config/directory) which must contains:
  - vars.py file
  - test.cfg
- - and all ios_config_files of your switch
+ - and all ios_config_files of your switches

 The vars.py file looks like :
 ```